Display and analyze a file compressed with genozip.

 Note: Multiple -s arguments may be specified - this is equivalent to chaining their samples with a comma separator in a single argument.

-Note: The INFO/DP field may display -1 for some variants if file was compressed with --best as it requires FORMAT/DP data of all samples to reconstruct.
+Note: The INFO/DP field will display -1 as it requires FORMAT/DP data of all samples to reconstruct.
+To show the true INFO/DP values, use the --secure-DP option when compressing the file.

 -G, --drop-genotypes